Wells Fargo Claws Back $75 Million More From 2 Executives Over Fake Accounts

 As we've previously reported:

-- When accusations of fraud were circulating last fall, it emerged that Tolstedt was set to leave Wells Fargo with $124.6 million in stock and options;
+- When accusations of fraud were circulating last fall, it emerged that Tolstedt was set to leave Wells Fargo with $124.6 million in stock and options.

 - On Capitol Hill, Sen. Elizabeth Warren, D- Mass., accused Stumpf of netting more than $200 million after the sales practices boosted the bank's stock.

-- In February, two cities pulled more than $3 billion in annual cash flow from Wells Fargo over its role in the Dakota Access Pipeline project;
+- In February, two cities pulled more than $3 billion in annual cash flow from Wells Fargo over its role in the Dakota Access Pipeline project.